 RIP RIP Direction Select the desired RIP Direction.
-RIP Version Select RIP-1/RIP-2B/RIP-2M from the drop down list box.
-Static Routing Static Routing This list shows all entries in the Routing Table.
-Table Entries This area shows details of the selected item in the list.
+RIP Version Choose the RIP Version for the Server.
+Static Routing Static Routing Table Entries This list shows all entries in the Routing Table.
+This area shows details of the selected item in the list.
 Change any the properties as required, then click the "Edit" button to save the changes to the selected entry.
 Buttons Add Add a new entry to the Static Routing table, using the data shown in the "Properties" area on screen.
 The entry selected in the list is ignored, and has no effect.
 Edit Update the current Static Routing Table entry, using the data shown in the table area on screen.
 Delete Delete the current Static Routing Table entry.
 Save Save the RIP setting.
 This has no effect on the Static Routing Table.